LearnTeachCode/intro-javascript-class/week-1/homework1-1.md

-# Homework part 1 for class 1
+# Homework: Class 1, part 1

 :star: *I will be adding more homework and materials by the weekend, but wanted to share this first section with you ASAP so you can get started!*